IanMcClue/fr99/src/content/post/allegories/index.md

 ## The Allegory of Prudence

-> The greatest enemy of any ambitious man is time for its the one quantity that remians unknown from birht but discovered upon death
+> The greatest enemy of any ambitious man is time for its the one quantity that remians unknown from birht but discovered upon death.

 The artist Titian